 We will continue to risk assess our existing supply chain.

-We will meet formally with each of our key suppliers at least annually and, among other things, address their approach to slavery and human trafficking at those review meetings.
+We will meet formally with each of our high risk key suppliers at least quarterly and, among other things, address their approach to slavery and human trafficking at those review meetings.

 Our standard contract terms contain a contractual right to audit our suppliers.
 We also receive independent feedback on our performance from key clients who audit their relationship with us as their suppliers.